-Multi-racial families, created by biology or adoption, have no doubt been around since some of the earliest travelers set out to meet and explore, to war and conquer, to learn and love.
-Yet it wasn’t until 1967, the year I was born, that laws against mixed race marriages were struck down by the United States Supreme Court.
+Yet it wasn’t until 1967, the year I was born, that laws against mixed-race marriages were struck down by the United States Supreme Court.

 According to a 2015 Pew study of the United States, the growth rate of biracial families is three times faster than the rest of the population.
-Almost 7 percent of people are mixed race and, in 2013, 10 percent of babies in two-parent households had parents of different races.
+Almost 7 percent of people are considered “mixed race” and, in 2013, 10 percent of babies in two-parent households had parents who identified with different races.

-However, the need persists and will grow with each passing generation.
+The need for related reflections in children’s-YA literature persists and will grow with each passing generation.

 Guess what School Library Journal said about RAIN IS NOT MY INDIAN NAME by Cynthia Leitich Smith (your site author)?!